escanosimon/docs.autopbi/src/app/introduction/installation/content.md

 ## Download and Install AutoPBI

 1. **Download the Application**
-   - Click the button below to redirect to the latest release on GitHub
-   - Download the portable ZIP file from the releases page
+   - Download the portable ZIP file from the [releases page](https://github.com/escanosimon/AutoPBI/releases/)

 2. **Extract the Files**
    - Extract the downloaded ZIP file to a folder of your choice